-7.4 All staff will be well versed in the Child Missing / Persistently Absent from Education and know and understand that any child that is regularly absent or missing can be a cause for concern and a possible indicator that the child is at risk of abuse or in need of help and support - attendance at School is rigorously monitored by our attendance officer and the SLT.
-Any concerns are reported to the office and SLT and recorded on CPom's and comments added to Sims and investigations made as to why pupils are absent in all cases.
+7.4 All staff will be well versed in the school's Child Missing protocols and know and understand that any child that is regularly absent or missing can be a cause for concern and a possible indicator that the child is at risk of abuse or in need of help and support - attendance at School is rigorously monitored by our attendance officer and the Deputy Headteacher.
+Any concerns are reported to the office and Deputy Headteacher and recorded on CPom's and comments added to Sims and investigations made as to why pupils are absent in all cases.
 The school follows the missing in education policy.

-7. The Designated Safeguarding Lead (DSL) - Roles and Responsibilities
+8. The Designated Safeguarding Lead (DSL) - Roles and Responsibilities5

-8.1 Keeping Children Safe in Education September 2024, Annex C, outlines specific responsibilities of a DSL (A member of the School's Leadership Team) and their responsibilities within this role.
+8.1 Keeping Children Safe in Education September 2023, Annex C, outlines specific responsibilities of a DSL (A member of the School's Leadership Team) and their responsibilities within this role.
 Our lead DSL will take lead responsibility for safeguarding and child protection (including online safety).
 This is also explicit in their job description.
 We also have a number of deputy designated safeguarding leads who are trained to the same standard and provide the same level of support.
 Their key areas of responsibilities include: -